Is it OK to Travel to Japan During Golden Week?

 Another reason for traveling during Golden Week is the cherry blossom viewing.
 This event, widely celebrated throughout Japan, is one of the most beautiful things you’ll ever see in your life so don’t miss this opportunity.

-Between the end of April and the beginning of May, cherry blossoms will be at their best in the North of Japan (specially around Aomori, Iwate, Akita and Hokkaido).
+Between the end of April and the beginning of May, cherry blossoms will be at their best in the North of Japan (especially around Aomori, Iwate, Akita, and Hokkaido).
 You will still be able to see some cherry blossoms around Tokyo, but it won’t be the same thing because the best time to see the cherry blossoms in Tokyo is between the end of March and the beginning of April.

 Check the Mt.
-Fuji, Oshino Hakkai and Lake Kawaguchi Day Tour with Matcha Experience from Tokyo on Klook >>
+Fuji, Oshino Hakkai, and Lake Kawaguchi Day Tour with Matcha Experience from Tokyo on Klook >>

 The downside of traveling during Golden Week

 Even if the transportation in Japan is fluid in general, expect to take some extra time to move from one place to another.
-Even the shinkansen (Japan’s bullet train) will often be full and you should reserve your seat in advance.
+Even the Shinkansen (Japan’s bullet train) will often be full and you should reserve your seat in advance.

 Hotels are no exception to crowds and it will be hard to find a hotel available during the Golden Week dates.
 To help you find a hotel more easily, you can use the search box below which will enhance the probability of finding a good hotel during Golden Week.

 Of course, since everyone (tourists and locals) is traveling at the same time, this is considered a peak season, and therefore an expensive season.
-Be prepared for higher prices in accommodation, transportation, restaurants and so on.
+Be prepared for higher prices in accommodation, transportation, restaurants, and so on.

 Tips for traveling during Golden Week

 As we saw before, the Golden Week is cool, but you will be facing essentially 2 types of problems: crowds and higher prices.
-If you can’t pick another time to visit Japan or if you really want to see how it is during Golden Week, here are some tips to make your life easier during one of the busiest times in Japan.
+If you can’t pick another time to visit Japan or if you want to see how it is during Golden Week, here are some tips to make your life easier during one of the busiest times in Japan.

 Book months in advance